Improved Streaming Algorithm for Fair $k$-Center Clustering: Post-streaming Stage of Fair -Center

 Then, the aim is to find a vertex cover in $G$ with a size bounded by $k$ that also satisfies the fairness constraints $k_1$ and $k_2$.
-Notably, although finding a vertex cover is $NP$-hard in general, we manage to devise a polynomial-time exact algorithm for the problem based on certain special properties of the constructed auxiliary graph.
+Notably, although finding a vertex cover is $\mathcal{NP}$-hard in general, we manage to devise a polynomial-time exact algorithm for the problem based on certain special properties of the constructed auxiliary graph.

-The key idea of our algorithm is to repeatedly eliminate degree 0 and degree 1 points in $G$ when there exist any, by selecting the point covering such points from $V(G)$ as a new center of the center set $C$.
+The key idea of our algorithm is to repeatedly eliminate degree 0 and degree 1 points in $G$ when any exist, by selecting the point covering such points from $V(G)$ as a new center in the set $C$.
 While $G$ contains no degree-0 or degree-1 points, our algorithm arbitrarily chooses an edge in $G$, and selects one of its endpoints as a new center by adding it to $C$.
-The procedure repeats until the center set $C$ covers all points of $G$.
+The procedure repeats until the problem reduces to Case (2).
 The detailed algorithm is illustrated in Alg.~\ref{alg:3}.